 Final thoughts and a warning:

-There are other means of testing Amber in laboratories, but the guidelines given here should be enough for a preliminary test.
+There are other means of testing Amber in laboratories, but the guidelines should be enough for a preliminary test.

-Just remember to be safe and careful and test only in a hidden area if you are using the acetone or solvent test or the hot needle test.
+Remember to be safe and careful and test only in a hidden area if you use the acetone or solvent test or the hot needle test.
 These tests are destructive and will likely cause irreversible damage to the piece.

 We have Amber, Bakelite, Faturan, Lucite, Celluloid…

 Would you like to see what we have tested?